CLI’s initiatives and programs support our goal of helping all children reach their optimal potential.

 We deliver services and resources to schools, early childhood professionals, and families to enhance children’s learning experiences at school and home, often at no cost to participants.
 Based in evidence-based practices informed by our research, CLI’s initiatives and programs offer many resources through our online platform CLI Engage.
 Learn more about our resources and tools.

-Play and Learning Strategies is a preventive intervention program to strengthen the bond between parent and child and to stimulate early language, cognitive, and social development.
-The program is facilitated by a trained parent educator who presents each session to the parent(s) and coaches the parent(s) in using the specific techniques that are either demonstrated in person or via videotaped examples of real mothers and children utilizing specific techniques at age appropriate levels.
-Guided practice opportunities during each session help parents move from watching listening and talking, to doing.
-PALS Infant curriculum consists of 10 sessions and is appropriate for parents of infants from about 5 months to 18 months.
-PALS Toddler consists of 12 sessions and is appropriate for parents of toddlers from about 18 months to 3 years.
+Play and Learning Strategies (PALS) is a preventive intervention program to strengthen the bond between parent and child and to stimulate early language, cognitive, and social development.
+The program is facilitated by a trained parent educator who presents each session to the parent(s) and coaches the parent(s) in using the specific techniques that are either demonstrated in person or via videotaped examples of real parents and children utilizing specific techniques at age appropriate levels.

-Reach Out and Read is a national program that prepares America’s youngest children to succeed in school by partnering with doctors to prescribe books and encourage families to read together.
-The Children’s Learning Institute is home to the Texas branch of this program.
+Reach Out and Read gives young children a foundation for success by incorporating books into pediatric care and encouraging families to read aloud together.
+We envision a world where every child is read to every day.
+The Children’s Learning Institute is home to the Texas Affiliate of this national program.

 In order to best prepare individuals for independent research careers in the education sciences, the Children’s Learning Institute (CLI) will provide four postdoctoral fellows with extensive training in special education research with a focus on language and literacy interventions.